aod1411/03Homework/README.md

 # Password Generator

-Have you ever needed or wanted to create a higly difficult password to protect your data but not been able to come up with one??
+Have you ever needed or wanted to create a highly difficult password to protect your data but not been able to come up with one??
 We have got you covered!

 ## Description